 platypus spotting etiquette

 Ruby was taking us onto the lake in a canoe.
-We’d come prepared with a change of clothes and were ready to take up an oar but that wasn’t necessary.
+We’d come prepared with a change of clothes and were ready to paddle but that wasn’t necessary.
 Ruby told us she would be doing the paddling.
 We sat high and dry on our padded seats while she did all the work.
 We soon got over the guilt of not having to do anything.
 Instead, we readied our cameras and started scanning the lake for movement.

 It wasn’t long before for our first sighting.